The Hammock Plot: Where Categorical and Numerical Data Relax Together: Examples

 \subsection{Re-ordering variables and categories}

 The variable order can be rearranged to make the overall plot more understandable or to make a specific point.
-As a starting point, one may arrange the order to maximize the correlation of neighboring variables.
-For the auto data, Figure~\ref{f:auto_foreign} shows a variable ordering starting with mileage (on the left), where the following variable is chosen to maximize the correlation with the current variable.
-For example, among the remaining variables, weight has the highest correlation with mileage, ``car origin'' has the highest correlation with weight, and so forth.
+As a starting point, one may arrange the order to maximize the squared correlation of neighboring variables (or another measure of association for categorical variables).
+For the auto data, Figure~\ref{f:auto_foreign} shows a variable ordering starting with mileage (on the left), where the following variable is chosen to maximize the squared correlation with the current variable.
+For example, among the remaining variables, weight has the highest squared correlation with mileage, ``car origin'' has the highest squared correlation with weight, and so forth.

 Figure~\ref{f:auto_foreign} shows mileage and weight are negatively correlated; domestic cars are heavier than foreign cars, and the repair record of foreign cars is better.
 The relationship with price is not obvious, and we might start to highlight expensive cars.